TOPIC: What Is The Best Triathlete Training Workout?

 Who Would Not Benefit From This Type Of Workout?

-Anybody with a pre-existing medical conditions that would impair, prevent, or predispose one to an injury should not engage in this type of workout which the body may be placed underneath.
+Anybody with pre-existing medical conditions that impair, prevent or predispose one to an injury should not engage in this type of workout which the body may be placed underneath.
 This form of training could be extremely detrimental to those with certain health problems.

 Bonus Question